I Just Wanna Be a PM!

 Next time you have a deliverable needing to be done by followers:

-The Consequences: Not genuinely seeking the wisdom of others can lead to the following consequences:
+The Consequences: Not being intentional about decision-making can result in the following consequences:

 The Next Steps: